maZna/eva-exchange/README.md

 docker-compose down
 ```

-Once running, the application interface can be accessed at http://localhost:3000/\*\*.
-The service endpoints can be accessed at http://localhost:8081/.
+Once running, the service endpoints can be accessed at http://localhost:8081/.

-Its as simple as this! :smile:

 ### Documentation